-Furthermore, residential care provides a safe, comfortable environment for focusing entirely on getting clean.
+Furthermore, care provided in a safe, comfortable environment for focusing entirely on getting clean.
 During treatment, individuals receive counseling and support with one-on-one and group therapy sessions.
-Behavior techniques have the most promising results, including cognitive behavioral therapy.
+Behavior techniques have the most promising results, including cognitive-behavioral therapy (CBT).
 In addition, alternative methods include acupuncture and exercise which complement traditional approaches.

-Continuing treatment after residential rehab is essential for reintegrating into society.
+Continuing treatment after rehab is essential for reintegrating into society.
 Therefore, some rehab centers offer sober or transitional living programs to ease this process.
 Others provide outpatient care as a step-down program.

 Outside of these programs, people in cocaine recovery can continue their treatment with a private therapist.
 Additionally, support groups are also valuable because they provide a network of peer relationships.
 Those in recovery can turn to the group members for advice for overcoming triggers or other challenges.